 It’s summer break!
-While you prepare for trips to the beach, you may also want to consider ways you can be preparing your kids for next semester.
-While teachers did a phenomenal job transitioning kids to distance learning last semester, several unforeseen consequences may arise from kids being out of the classroom and out of normal school routines for so many months.
-Parents can help ensure their kids don’t fall behind or struggle to acclimate by preparing kids for next semester this summer.
+While you prepare for trips to the beach, you may also want to consider ways you can be preparing yourself and your kids for next semester.
+While teachers did a phenomenal job transitioning kids to distance learning last semester, there is still a lot of uncertainty surrounding the upcoming school year.
+While many districts have committed to online schooling or hybrid set ups for the first several weeks, the ever-changing nature of the COVID-19 pandemic is creating unique challenges.
+Parents can help ensure their kids don’t fall behind academically or struggle emotionally this upcoming semester by preparing them for next semester this summer.

-Students suffering from PTSD are especially susceptible to be triggered by change.
-While they may have struggled to adapt to learning at home, the transition back to school may be even more difficult.
+Students suffering from PTSD are especially susceptible to be triggered by change or isolation.
+While they may have struggled to adapt to learning at home, the transition back to school work after summer may be difficult.
 It’s important that parents watch for signs of PTSD.

 One way to help prepare kids for next semester is to encourage them to spend time with friends.
 Now that it’s possible for people to meet while adhering to social distancing guidelines, kids can hang out.
 Do not let your child play video games alone all summer.
 They need to interact with others.